Usage

 • user.dublincore.rights: copyright information, if specified in the manifest metainformation

-You can examine these attributes using xattr -l (you may need to install your distribution’s xattr package).
+You can examine these attributes using xattr -l (you may need to install your distribution’s xattr package) or getfattr -d (if you install the xattr package).
+There are also utilities to edit the extended attribute metadata, or display it in certain file browser.
 Disable this feature using the --no-xattr commandline argument.